Automobiles Alpine: 1990s

-The Alpine factory in Dieppe continued to expand; in the 1980s they built the special R5 Turbo cars, following the rear engined formula they have always used.
+The Alpine factory in Dieppe continued to expand; in the 1980s they built the special R5 Turbo cars, following the rear engine formula they had always used.
 They built all Clio Williams and RenaultSport Spiders.
-The factory put its Alpine badges on the early batches of the mid-engined Clio series one Clio V6.
+The factory put its Alpine badges on the early batches of the mid-engine Clio series one Clio V6.
 The Clio Series 2 was also assembled there with more recent RenaultSport Clio 172 and RenaultSport Clio 182s.

-Between 1989 and 1995, a new Alpine named the A710 "Berlinette 2", was designed and two prototypes were built.
-Due to the cost of the project (600 million francs), and as adding modern equipment and interior would compromise the price and performances, the project was canceled.
+Between 1989 and 1995, a projected new Alpine named the A710 "Berlinette 2", was designed and two prototypes were built.
+The A710 used the 2-litre, 150 horsepower engine from the Renault Clio Williams mounted in an aluminium chassis.
+Renault's marketing department stated that the car would need to be less basic and include more modern features such as electric windows and air conditioning.
+Subsequently, the project was deemed too costly (600 million francs), and as adding more modern equipment and interior would compromise the price and performances, the project was cancelled.
+Despite its cancellation, the engine and aluminium chassis from the A710 were later used on the Renault Sport Spider.

+In 1999, Renault partnered with Lotus to develop the Z11 Berlinette, an art-deco design study investigating the return of the Alpine brand.
+The car was scheduled to be revealed at the 2001 Geneva Motor Show alongside the Koleos concept (codenamed Z10) and the Talisman concept (Z12), but the project was ultimately shelved and the Z11 was not shown.